laxmikant-ainapure/upcxx/INSTALL.md

 `--disable-ibv` (or other undesired network) to remove support for a given network from the build of UPC\+\+.

+Variables `TESTS` and `NO_TESTS` can optionally be set to a space-delimited list of test name substrings used as a filter to select or discard a subset of tests to be compiled/run.

 If it is not possible to both compile and run parallel applications in the same environment, then one may apply the following two steps in place of `make check`: